 Qualifying entities under Article 4.0 (A) requesting membership in the Alliance shall complete and submit to the Secretary, Executive Director, or designated staff a membership application form and a copy of the enabling legislation or other documentation of creation.

-The application for District Membership shall be reviewed by the Secretary and Executive Director and submitted, with any applicable comments, to the Executive Committee for consideration and approval or disapproval.
+The application for District Membership shall be reviewed by the Secretary or Executive Director and submitted, with any applicable comments, to the Executive Committee for consideration.
 District Membership approval shall require a vote for approval by two-thirds of the members or designated alternates of the Executive Committee.

 The actions of the Executive Committee may be taken at a committee meeting, by a conference call of the committee members, or via electronic communication.
 The action shall normally be completed within 30 days of receipt of a completed application by the Secretary, Executive Director, or designated staff.